toolness/hashsync/README.md

 any web page between a presenter and multiple viewers.
 It has been tested on Firefox, Safari, Chrome, and Internet Explorer 9.

+If you just want to use the script to sync remote presentations, check out the wizard interface at http://toolness.github.com/hashsync/.

+## Querystring API

 By default, this script does absolutely nothing.
 However, if there's a querystring parameter in the URL called `syncMode`, this script springs into action.